PagerDuty/pdpyras/README.rst

 Features
 --------
-- Uses HTTPX's automatic HTTP connection pooling and persistence
+- Automatic HTTP connection pooling and persistence
-- Tested in / support for Python 3.6 through 3.13
+- Tested in / support for Python 3.8 through 3.13
-- Abstraction layer for authentication, pagination, filtering and wrapped entities
+- Abstractions for authentication, pagination and entity wrapping
 - Configurable cooldown/reattempt logic for handling rate limiting and transient HTTP or network issues